 But while it opens up new territory, Deadwood is also firmly of its genre.
 Grappling with history in a story envisaged to unfold over five years, it portrays the violent birth of the modern USA.
 Like all the greatest Westerns, it’s America talking about itself, to itself.

-Here, I talk to David Milch talk about his vision for Deadwood, and hear from Ian McShane about playing the show’s central figure, Al Swearengen.
+Here, I talk with David Milch about his vision for Deadwood, and hear from Ian McShane about playing the show’s central figure, Al Swearengen.

 I was thinking the best way for you to introduce the series might be to get you to talk around a series of themes.
 So, if you’re willing, my first category is broadly headed: NATIVE AMERICANS, OUTLAWS & GOLD